Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### Which features should be included in the website's design?
 #### Features on all pages
 * Consistent headers and footers must be used across all pages to allow easy use of the website.
-* Headers contain links to the other pages in the website.
+* Headers must contain links to the other pages in the website.
-* Footers contain links to the head coach's website, membership secretary, venue hire, County League and social media.
+* Footers must contain links to the head coach's website, membership secretary, venue hire, County League and social media.
-* Responsive design is included for all pages to allow good display of the website on desktop, tablet and mobile phone.
+* Responsive design must be included for all pages to allow good display of the website on desktop, tablet and mobile phone.
-* There are separate pages for adult and junior players because training and social events are different.
+* There must be separate pages for adult and junior players because training and social events are different.
 * Consistency is needed between events page (for adult members) and juniors page making it easier for families to join.
 #### Features on each page
 1. Home page